Rules

 Consumer: a design award for new or improved (semi-)industrial end products and smart solutions that improve and facilitate individual lives, within the realms of lifestyle, well-being, food, mobility, media and leisure.

-Crafts: a design award for a meaningful product, object or project that has been elevated to a higher level in its production process, choice of materials, form, finish, through design-driven craftsmanship.
+Crafts by Bokrijk: a design award for a meaningful product, object or project that has been elevated to a higher level in its production process, choice of materials, form, finish, through design-driven craftsmanship.
 ‘Meaningful’ is a product that pushes boundaries, creates added value in a broad social context, an object that moves you and what you cherish, is initially not intended for mass production and that is special in its DNA.

 Environment: a design award for research, new or improved systems, services and products that address complex environmental issues from a collaborative approach and bring society closer to the solution or better deal with the issues.
 These systems, services or products that are the result of cross-fertilization can provide solutions to climate change and air pollution, the scarcity of raw materials, the promotion of sustainable food production, the structural solution of traffic congestion or noise pollution, etc.

 Habitat: a design award for a new or improved product that ensures pleasant living or comfortable working at home and thus contributes to personal well-being.
-This may include indoor and outdoor furniture, office furniture and accessories, interior textiles, lighting, tableware, high end interior objects.
+This may include: indoor and outdoor furniture, office furniture and accessories, interior textiles, lighting, tableware, high end interior objects.

 Spaces: a design award for new or improved systems or services that shape, (co-)organize a private, public or professional environment/space and make being in this space more enjoyable and fluent.
 This can include: furnishings for homes, offices, public spaces, commercial spaces, but also modular concepts and project lighting.